 While these gloves feel great when you have them on, lace up gloves require a lot more work putting them on and taking them off.
 For this reason, Velcro gloves are by far more popular for Muay Thai use.

 Velcro gloves are a breeze to take off and put on, which means you don’t need to get assistance from someone else.
 This is a real pain and is enough to drive most people to use Velcro gloves over Lace gloves for most training sessions.
 The exception being, if you are doing serious sparring or some serious bag work, then Lace Gloves are better in every way, as long as you have people who can lace them up for you.

 As such, if you are looking your first pair of Muay Thai gloves you should stick to Velcro gloves.
 However, if you already have a couple of pairs of Velcro gloves, there is no harm in owning a pair of lace up gloves as well.

 5 Types of Muay Thai Gloves

 Training Gloves – Standard Muay Thai training gloves are used in all aspects of Muay Thai training such as clinching, pad work, bag work and sparring.
-Usually people keep a pair of lighter training gloves like 10-12oz and have separate pair of sparring gloves.
-However, if you want to save money you can buy a pair of 16 oz gloves and use it for your general training.
+Usually, people keep a pair of lighter training gloves like 10-12oz and have a separate pair of sparring gloves.
+However, if you want to save money, you can buy a pair of 16 oz gloves and use it for your general training.